 An application process is required to enroll in all ESCSB Prevention Services and Programs.

 Applications for ESCSB Prevention Services are received via recruitment efforts and referrals.
 Self-referrals are also accepted.
-Eligible applicants or referral sources can call the ESCSB Office of Prevention directly to request an application for services or walk-in for an application.
+Interested individuals, organizations and referral sources can call the ESCSB Office of Prevention directly to request registration for services or walk-in for assistance.